pengutronix/genimage/README.rst

 The config section
 ------------------

 In this section the global behaviour of the program is described.
-All options here can be given from either environment variables, the config file or command line switches.
+Except as noted below, all options here can be given from either environment variables, the config file or command line switches.
 For instance, a config option ``foo`` can be passed as a ``--foo`` command line switch or as a GENIMAGE_FOO environment variable.